yiisoft/data/README.md

 ## Concepts

-Each data consists of items.
-Each item has multiple named fields.
-All items in a data set have the same structure.
+- Each data set consists of items.
+- Each item has multiple named fields.
+- All items in a data set have the same structure.

-The library provides interfaces for reading, writing and processing such data sets.

 ## Reading data

-Data reader aim is to read data from a storage such as database, array or API and convert it to simple array of field => value items.
+Data reader aim is to read data from a storage such as database, array or API and convert it to a simple iterator of field => value items.

 ```php